.NET Framework All in One – How to Install & Use on PC

 Offline Installer and Compatibility

-The All in One Runtime is an offline installer which means all the runtimes are already included in the setup file and you can install it on a computer without an Internet connection.
+All in One Runtimes is an offline installer, meaning all the runtimes are already included in the setup file.
+You can install it on a computer without an internet connection.

 Poorly coded app and MS didn’t fix it also in once for all manor !
 No problems under Win 7 but > Win10 > another pair of socks.
 When Win10 will be fixed mature & stable OS will become obsolete.
 MS tends to kill their OS’ses and user suffers a lot.
 Win 10 is a crap, GUI is a crap not to mention how updates kill user computers !
 MS is making more and more mistakes > at the end of a day can happen that MS loose their user’s.
 Future development in 2025+ MS is making out od PC’s and Workstations some sort of “smart devices” (???) and plans for GUI is getting more and more smart phone alike.
 I wonder if user will want it that way.
 I recommend everybody for working/gaming/daily internet use of better and better Linux > is more secure with a way lees hassle and protection needs and no fuzz with all kind of well known MS problems.